-Fresh food that is frozen slowly will have larger ice crystals in it when compared to food that is frozen quicker.
+Fresh food that is frozen at a normal rate will have larger ice crystals in it when compared to food that is fast frozen.
 The larger the ice crystals, the poorer the quality of the food when it is thawed.
 If you only plan to store pre-frozen food then you don't need a fast freeze button.

 Most freezers with a fast freeze button also have a warning light to indicate that the fast freeze is on.
 This is useful to remind you to turn it off when the food is fully frozen.

 The fast freeze button is a convenience rather than a necessity.
-It is quite possible to manually turn down the temperature using the thermostat.
+It is quite possible to manually lower the temperature to the minimum possible using the thermostat.
 Make sure though that it is in a convenient position if you plan to adjust it frequently.